GIScience/gis-training-resource-center/content/Modul_2/en_qgis_basic_data_processing.md

 <!-- FIXME: these images can be cropped to just show the important part -->

 ### Zoom in on a specific feature via attribute table

+It can be useful to zoom into an
 <!-- ADD: Explain why this is useful -->

 * __Zoom:__ Right click on your feature --> `Zoom To Feature`